Foundation for Individual Rights and Expression: Public universities

 FIRE joined with a number of other civil liberties groups in the case of Hosty v.
 Carter, involving suppression of a student newspaper at Governors State University in Illinois, and has been involved in a case at Arizona State University where it condemned the listing of certain sections of a class as open only to Native American students.
 FIRE sparred with the University of New Hampshire in 2004 over its treatment of student Timothy Garneau, who was expelled from student housing after he wrote and distributed a flier joking that female classmates could lose the "freshman fifteen" by taking the stairs instead of the elevator.
 After FIRE publicly criticized the decision, Garneau was reinstated.

-In May 2007, Valdosta State University expelled T. Hayden Barnes, who had protested against the construction of two new parking garages on the campus which he saw as encouraging the use of private transportation.
+In 2007, Valdosta State University expelled T. Hayden Barnes, who had protested against the construction of two new parking garages on the campus which he saw as encouraging the use of private transportation.
 University president Ronald Zaccari misconstrued a caption of the proposed garages as the "Ronald Zaccari Memorial Parking Garage" as a threat to himself.
 With FIRE support, the expulsion was overturned and a court found VSU to have violated Barnes's due process rights.

-In 2008, college professor Kerry Laird was ordered by Temple College to remove the quote, "Gott ist tot" (God is Dead), a famous quote from Nietzsche, from his office door.
+In 2008, college professor Kerry Laird was ordered by Temple College to remove the quote, "Gott ist tot" (God is Dead), a famous quote from Friedrich Nietzsche, from his office door.
 FIRE wrote a letter to the Temple administration hinting at the possibility of legal action.

-In October 2011, Catawba Valley Community College suspended a student (Marc Bechtol) for complaining on Facebook about a new policy that required students to sign up for a debit card to get their student ID and grant money.
+In 2011, Catawba Valley Community College suspended a student (Marc Bechtol) for complaining on Facebook about a new policy that required students to sign up for a debit card to get their student ID and grant money.
 CVCC decided that the comments were "disturbing" and a "threat", and used that reasoning to suspend the student.
 FIRE took the side of the student.
 Charges were dropped in December 2011.
 In 2012, FIRE filed a lawsuit against Iowa State University (ISU) after ISU prevented the university's chapter of the National Organization for the Reform of Marijuana Laws from designing T-shirts featuring the school's mascot.
 The lawsuit eventually ended with nearly $1 million in damages and fees awarded.
 In 2014, FIRE sued Chicago State University (CSU) for trying to shut down a faculty blog critical of CSU's former administration.
 The school eventually agreed to rewrite its speech policies, paying $650,000 to settle the lawsuit.